Deephaven Overview

 The team behind Deephaven’s initial launch is committed to supporting its users and to incorporating their feedback into the project.

-A vision of Deephaven’s evolution can be found on its GitHub wiki.
-It outlines further work related to source, sink, and data science integrations; clustering and map-reduce infrastructure; and programmatic builders and input experiences to make dashboards more luxurious and flexible.
+Stay up-to-date with Deephaven's evolution by visiting the Core GitHub repository.
+The upcoming goals include expanding source, sink, and data science integrations; developing clustering and map-reduce infrastructure; and creating programmatic builders and input experiences to enhance dashboard flexibility and visual appeal.

-That said, the community will dynamically establish Deephaven’s roadmap, both via consensus and collaboration, and through derivative work.
+That said, the community will collaboratively determine Deephaven's roadmap through consensus, collaboration, and derivative work.